 Learn more about the Charles Schwab High Yield Investor Checking Account & Debit Card (for full disclosure, this is not an affiliate link).

-Almost the entire Thrifty Traveler team uses the Charles Schwab debit card for our international travels and we all swear by it.
+Nearly everyone on the Thrifty Traveler team uses the Charles Schwab debit card for our international travels and we all swear by it.
 After years, we've never run into issues.
 Many of us treat our Schwab checking accounts as dedicated travel accounts, simply depositing some cash ahead of each international trip to withdraw while abroad.

 Betterment Checking